peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 </div>

 <!--
-Let me introduce myself.

-I'm Yoichi Takai also known as Peacock, so please call me Peacock.
+Let me introduce myself briefly.
+I'm Yoichi Takai as known as Peacock, so please call me Peacock.
 Since December 2022, I've been working at TOPGATE, Inc. as an IaC / DevOps engineer.

-and, I've been a staff of PyCon JP since 2020 and Vice-Chair since last year.
+While my working, I've been a volunteer staff of PyCon JP since 2020(twenty-twenty) and Vice-Chair since last year.

-In addition, I'm a director of PyCon JP TV as an Operating member of the PyCon JP Association,
+In addition, I'm a director of PyCon JP TV as an Operating member of the PyCon JP Association, for a YouTube Live director held a once per month.

 My hobbies are listening to music, gadgets, skiing, eating and drinking.

-And then, this is my first visit to Taipei and attending PyCon APAC!
+And then, this is my first talk opportunity in PyCon held in Japan, so I feel very honored.

-I've talked 3 times before here since 2021, 2 online and 1 in-person, but this is my first time at PyCon APAC.
 -->

 ---